 - Toilet paper and similar product packaging

-*There are a handful of councils that can accept bags and soft plastic in the recycling: Lismore and Ballina in NSW; and, Cockburn, Vincent, Town of East Fremantle, Kwinana, and Melville in WA.
+*There are a handful of councils that can accept bags and soft plastic in the recycling: Lismore and Ballina in NSW; as well as Booroondara, Nillumbik, Hobson's Bay and Cardinia Shire Council in VIC.

 For more information about single-use plastics, click here.